Ravansar

-Ravansar (روانسر) (Note: Also romanized as Ravānsar and Rawānsīr; ڕوانسەر) is a city in the Central District of Ravansar County, Kermanshah province, Iran, serving as capital of both the county and the district.
+Ravansar (روانسر) (Note: Also romanized as Ravānsar and Rawānsīr; ڕوانسەر) is a city in the Central District of Ravansar County, Kermanshah province, Iran, serving as the capital of both the county and the district.

 Archaeology and history

 Archaeology

 Ravansar has important prehistoric and historical sites, and in this respect, it has a special place in the archaeology of the west of Iran.
 The earliest evidence of human habitation around Ravansar extends back to the Middle Paleolithic that continues to the end of the glacial period (at least from about 50,000 years to 12,000 years ago), whose remains were found in the caves of the Kulian and Jawri, as well as the Garab River (Awi Kher).
 Another important discovery in the region is an elephant molar tooth that dates back to the Pleistocene era and has been discovered near Ravansar.
-Other important archaeological site is the Musaei mound and its two nearby smaller mounds, it has been inhabited since the end of the Neolithic period (about 8,000 years ago).
+Another important archaeological site is the Musaei mound and its two nearby smaller mounds, it has been inhabited since the end of the Neolithic period (about 8,000 years ago).